Half-Breeds (politics)

 The "Half-Breeds" were a political faction of the United States Republican Party in the late 19th century.
 The Half-Breeds were a comparably moderate group, and were the opponents of the Stalwarts, the other main faction of the Republican Party.
 The main issue that divided the Stalwarts and the Half-Breeds was political patronage.
 The Stalwarts were in favor of political machines and spoils system-style patronage, while the Half-Breeds, later led by Maine senator James G. Blaine, were in favor of civil service reform and a merit system.
 The epithet "Half-Breed" was invented in derision by the Stalwarts to denote those whom they perceived as being "only half Republican".

 The Blaine faction in the context of the Hayes era is commonly attributed as the congressional Half-Breeds, although this is erroneous.
-Blaine's political organization during this time formed an informal coalition with the Stalwarts in opposition towards aspects of the Hayes administration, a notion affirmed by the writings of Richard E. Welch Jr.
+Blaine's political organization during this time formed an informal coalition with the Stalwarts in opposition towards aspects of the Hayes administration.

 In spite of the faction's broad advocacy of civil service reform in their decries of corruption, several members were known to have engaged in illicit practices for personal or partisan benefits.
-Congressman and Senator Henry L. Dawes was revealed as a stockholder for Crédit Mobilier amidst the scandal; George F. Edmunds of Vermont was later suspected by Richard F. Pettigrew of being "distinctly dishonest" and a "senatorial bribe-taker."
+Congressman and Senator Henry L. Dawes was revealed as a stockholder for Crédit Mobilier amidst the scandal;